 Edge computing supports AI and other forms of machine learning within connected sensors housed in machinery, buildings or vehicles.
 It is attracting significant investment right now.

-In April, Gartner named French semiconductor designer GreenWaves Technologies among the “cool vendors in artificial intelligence semiconductors” for its approach to ultra-low-power AI embedded processors for battery-operated edge devices.
+Last year, Gartner named French semiconductor designer GreenWaves Technologies among the “cool vendors in artificial intelligence semiconductors” for its approach to ultra-low-power AI embedded processors for battery-operated edge devices.
 The research firm says technology such as GreenWaves’ will help “increasingly sophisticated semiconductor devices to enable [a] new generation of smart things”.

 Supporting AI and other forms of machine learning within connected sensors housed in machinery, buildings or vehicles is known as edge computing and it is attracting significant investment.
 According to Juniper Research, annual spending on technologies supporting edge computing will rise by $9.8 billion between 2019 and 2024 to reach $11.2 billion, an annual growth rate of 53%.